Particular/docs.particular.net/nservicebus/operations/performance-counters.md

 ## Corrupted Counters

-Corrupted performance counters can cause the endpoint to hang during startup or fail with the following error:
+Corrupted performance counters can cause the endpoint to either hang completely during startup or fail with the following error:

 `NServiceBus performance counter for '{counterName}' is not set up correctly`